-Drafting lots of offensive linemen hasn’t helped Seahawks under Pete Carroll and John Schneider
+Drafting lots of offensive linemen hasn’t helped Seahawks

 They just tend to have trouble developing them.

-With the 58th pick in the draft Friday night, Seattle selected Ethan Pocic, a 317-pound center out of Louisiana State.
+With the 58th pick in the draft Friday night, Seattle selected Ethan Pocic, a 310-pound center out of Louisiana State.
 The second-round selection marked the 15th time the Hawks have drafted an offensive lineman since coach Pete Carroll and general manager John Schneider took over in 2010 — more than any other NFL team.

 Yet, over that period, the Hawks haven’t signed any of those picks to a second contract.
 And it’s not because offensive-line coach Tom Cable transformed them into unaffordable superstars — it’s because most were essentially expendable.

 From cornerback to defensive tackle to wide receiver, the Seahawks had draft needs that went beyond protecting their quarterback.
-But even after signing Luke Joeckel and Oday Aboushi during free agency, they still felt compelled to shore up the O-line Friday.
+But even after signing Luke Joeckel and Oday Aboushi in free agency, they still felt compelled to shore up the O-line Friday.

 It makes sense when you consider A) Wilson was tied for second in sacks taken last year, and B) Seattle was 25th in rushing yards after spending four straight seasons in the top four.
-But should 12s have much optimism Pocic will become an asset upfront?
+But should 12s have much optimism Pocic will become an asset?

-It’s a fair question to ask, given what’s transpired over the past six years.
+It’s a fair question to ask, given what has transpired over the past seven years.

 In 2011, the Seahawks used the 25th pick to draft tackle James Carpenter, who struggled for his first three seasons with the team.
 Guard John Moffitt, the Seahawks’ third-round pick that year, was far less productive.

-Justin Britt, the Seahawks’ second-round pick in 2014, struggled as a tackle before finding stability at center.
+Justin Britt, the Seahawks’ second-round pick in 2014, had problems as a tackle and guard before finding stability at center.
 And guard Germain Ifedi, Seattle’s first-round selection last year, was labeled one of the worst picks of the draft by the evaluation site Pro Football Focus.

 Since 2011, the Seahawks have drafted two O-linemen in the first round, two in the second, two in the third, and two in the fourth.
 It’s been a far cry from a neglected position.

-So why has it been so hard to hit?
-If the draft is a crapshoot in general, is landing on a lineman akin to trying to roll snake eyes?
+So why has it been so hard for Seattle to hit?
+If the draft is a crapshoot, is landing on a lineman akin to trying to roll snake eyes?

 “It’s just a very hard position in general, in terms of quantity in college football,” Schneider said.
 “We’ve run into that.
 It shows up.
 It’s not a position that’s real heavy.”